 When ever I see a snake crossing the road I always stop for a closer look and to usher it across the road if there is a car or motorbike coming.
 In the case of the rainbow water snakes they are usually quite slow when crossing the roads and sadly many don’t make it accross the roads.

 Recently I have been lucky enough to have found quite a few living gravid (pregnant) Rainbow Water Snakes (Enhydris enhydris) crossing the roads.
-Below is one of these snakes I helped across the road, a large gravid female with green algae streaks across her face from where she’d emerged from her pond.
+Below is one of these snakes I helped across the road, a large gravid female with those beautiful green streaks across her face; a perfect camouflage if you live in ponds if you ask me.

 A few weeks ago I’d been out roadcruising when I spotted a dead snake on the road which sadly was a large gravid female.
 I looped back to the snake to investigate and was completely shocked at what I saw.